-Follow steps 1 to 3 in To enable the battery care function above and check detailed information.
+Follow steps 1 and 2 in To enable the battery care function and the quick charge function above, click Advanced, and check detailed information.
 If the battery charge capacity is low, replace the battery pack with a new genuine Sony battery pack.